Matrix calculation with NumPy

 [0 0 0]

-However, if we multiply two matrices, the multiplication of each element of the matrices is also performed (scalar product)
+However, if we perform the multiplication of two matrices, the multiplication of each element of the matrices (dot product) is also carried out.

 A = np.array([[3, 5], [4, 1]])